Veolia, Suez agree $15 billion utilities merger after bitter spat

 ($1 = 0.8415 euros)

-Reporting by Sudip Kar-Gupta, Matthieu Protard and Sarah White; editing by Jan Harvey and Jason Neely
+Reporting by Sudip Kar-Gupta, Matthieu Protard and Sarah White; editing by Jan Harvey, Jason Neely and Susan Fenton

 Our Standards: The Thomson Reuters Trust Principles.